stonepros/stone/doc/rados/api/python.rst

 Configure a Cluster Handle
 --------------------------

-Before connecting to the Ceph Storage Cluster, create a cluster handle.
-By default, the cluster handle assumes a cluster named ``ceph`` (i.e., the default for deployment tools, and our Getting Started guides too),  and a ``client.admin`` user name.
+Before connecting to the Stone Storage Cluster, create a cluster handle.
+By default, the cluster handle assumes a cluster named ``stone`` (i.e., the default for deployment tools, and our Getting Started guides too),  and a ``client.admin`` user name.
 You may change these defaults to suit your needs.

-To connect to the Ceph Storage Cluster, your application needs to know where to find the  Ceph Monitor.
-Provide this information to your application by specifying the path to your Ceph configuration file, which contains the location of the initial Ceph monitors.
+To connect to the Stone Storage Cluster, your application needs to know where to find the  Stone Monitor.
+Provide this information to your application by specifying the path to your Stone configuration file, which contains the location of the initial Stone monitors.

 .. code-block:: python
    :linenos: